Archdiocese of Crotone-Santa Severina

-The Archdiocese of Crotone-Santa Severina (Archidioecesis Crotonensis-Sanctae Severinae) is a Roman Catholic ecclesiastical territory in Calabria in southern Italy, created in 1986 when it was combined with the Diocese of Santa Severina.
+The Archdiocese of Crotone-Santa Severina (Archidioecesis Crotonensis-Sanctae Severinae) is a Latin Church archdiocese of the Catholic Church in Calabria in southern Italy.
+Its modern boundaries were established in 1986 when it was combined with the Diocese of Santa Severina.
 It is now a suffragan of the Archdiocese of Catanzaro-Squillace.
 In 2013 there was one priest for every 1,841 Catholics.

 The original Diocese of Cortone (also Cotrone, now Crotone) had existed from the 6th century.
 It was a suffragan of the Archdiocese of Reggio.

 History

-According to local legend the Gospel was preached there by S. Peter the Apostle, or by Dionysius the Areopagite, a follower of S. Paul of Tarsus, and it is claimed that Dionysius was the first bishop.
+According to local legend the Gospel was preached there by Peter the Apostle, or by Dionysius the Areopagite, a follower of Paul of Tarsus, and it is claimed that Dionysius was the first bishop.

 Cotrone (ancient Croton) was besieged by Totila, King of the Goths, in the 540s, without success.
 At a later date Croton became a part of the Byzantine Empire.
 About 870 it was taken and sacked by the Saracens, who put to death the bishop and many people who had taken refuge in the cathedral.
 Later on it was conquered by Normans, and thenceforth shared the fate of the Kingdom of Naples.

 The first known bishop of Cotrone, according to local tradition, was Flavianus, during whose episcopate occurred the siege of the city by Totila, according to Fernando Ughelli.
 There is no documentary evidence of his existence.

 Cathedral and Chapter

-The cathedral of Crotone was dedicated to the Taking up (Assumption) of the body of the Virgin Mary into heaven, and to S. Dionysius the Areopagite.
+The cathedral of Crotone was dedicated to the Assumption of Mary, and to Dionysius the Areopagite.

-The cathedral was administered and staffed by a corporation called the Chapter, which was composed of four dignities (Archdeacon, Dean, Cantor and Archpriest) and sixteen Canons.
-In 1690, and again in 1793, there were six dignities and eighteen Canons.
+The cathedral was administered and staffed by a corporation called the Chapter, which was composed of four dignities (Archdeacon, Dean, Cantor and Archpriest) and sixteen canons.
+In 1690, and again in 1793, there were six dignities and eighteen canons.

 The diocesan seminary was established by Bishop Girolamo Carafa (1664–1683).